Density of irreducible operators in the trace-class norm: Introduction

 In \cite{Kuroda}, Shige Toshi Kuroda improved the Weyl-von Neumann theorem by proving that every self-adjoint operator in $\mathcal{B}(\mathcal{H})$ is diagonalizable up to an arbitrarily small $\Phi$-norm perturbation, where by $\Phi$-norm we denote a unitarily invariant norm not equivalent to the trace-class norm.
 Note that the $\Vert\cdot\Vert_p$-norm serves as a candidate for such a unitarily invariant norm for every $p> 1$.
-According to the Weyl-von Neumann-Kuroda theorem in \cite{Kuroda} and techniques of H.\,Radjavi and P.\,Rosenthal developed in \cite{Rad}, Domingo Herrero proved in \cite[Lemma 4.33]{Herrero1} that {\em the set of irreducible operators is $\Vert\cdot\Vert_p$-norm dense in $\mathcal{B}(\mathcal{H})$ for every $p>1$}.
+On the other hand, Dan Voiculescu \cite{Voi79} established a type of Weyl-von Neumann theorem for an $n$-tuple of commuting self-adjoint operators with his $\mathcal{C}^{-}_{n}$-perturbation ($n\geqslant 2$), by using his remarkable noncommutative Weyl-von Neumann theorem \cite{Voi76}.
+This line of research later evolved into a profound theory of normed ideal perturbations \cite{Voi81,DA2014,Voi2016,Voi2018,Voi2019,Voi2024,Voi2025}, which is also closely connected to the Kato-Rosenblum theorem \cite{Kato, Rosenblum}.